TDG-Platform/docs/protogenV2RAV.md

 ### Quickstart

-This script gives the example of  .
+This script gives the example of RAV with a single tif file as input.

 ```python
 # Quickstart Example producing a single band vegetation mask from a tif file.